anandjoshi91/thumbnailed/design/index.md

 # Thumbnailed

 [This file uses mermaidjs which might not be rendered on kramdown.
 I have created pdf version of this file which shows the diagrams too.
-Please check index.pdf in this same folder.]
+Please check index.html in this same folder.]

 ## Technologies used